 8. How are their Deliveries Packaged?

 This is crucial because inadequate packaging will not keep foods at the right temperature.
-For instance, foods that should be frozen should be packaged properly and put in fridges or freezes to keep them at the recommended temperature.
+For instance, foods that should be frozen should be packaged properly and put in fridges or frozen to keep them at the recommended temperature.

 Excess packaging is also not ideal because it will give your employees extra work besides preparing meals.